pabloqpacin/SLIT/Pygame101-Tea_Invaders/README.md

   - how to use an IDE (ie. VSCode)
   - Python programming

-My main computer runs *Windows10* and as of today (last commit date) I don't remember exactly how I set everything up back in the day (eg. python interpreter, vscode config, etc).
-Now I have managed to run the game in a freshly installed Pop!OS Linux virtual machine, so the given instructions should work for you as well.
-Ngl, the game keeps crashing in my VM but it works like a charm in my actual Windows machine.
+My main computer runs *Windows10* and as of today (last commit date) I can't really figure out how did I set everything up so nicely back in the day (eg. python interpreter, vscode config, etc).
+Now I have indeed managed to run the game in some freshly installed Linux distros, so the given instructions should work for you just fine, plus documentation is close at hand.
 Thanks for reading and I hope you find it useful!